 The what, how, and why of short-term incentive plans

 Short-term incentives, also known as STI, are one of the crucial parts of the total rewards package delivered to an employee.
-For HR professionals who design total rewards packages, finding the right balance between STI, long-term incentives (LTI), and salary is important when attracting and retaining the best talent.
+For HR professionals who design total rewards packages, finding the right balance between short-term incentives, long-term incentives (LTI), and salary is important when attracting and retaining the best talent.

-STI plans were once typically reserved for only a small portion of the employee population, but in recent years have been applicable for more jobs and levels.
+Short-term incentive plans were once typically reserved for only a small portion of the employee population, but in recent years have been applicable to more jobs and levels.
 Because of this, HR personnel need to be familiar with the value they offer, the options available for incentive pay, and their benefits and drawbacks.
-Keep reading for an overview of the basics of STI.
+Keep reading for an overview of the basics of short-term incentives.

-Annual incentives are another name for short-term incentives.
-They are flexible and beneficial ways to reward your most valuable and best-performing employees.
+Short-term incentives are flexible and beneficial ways to reward your most valuable and best-performing employees.

-STI have a performance term of 1 year or less, thus the term “annual incentive.”
+They have a performance term of 1 year or less, thus the alternate term “annual incentives.”
 These could be paid out annually, quarterly, or even monthly, based on a schedule laid out in a formal incentive plan.
 Employees can earn an STI bonus when they achieve specific short-term goals.

 One of the primary benefits of an STI plan is that it helps align an employee’s short-term goals with the company’s goals.

-According to Mercer’s 2021–2022 US Short-Term Incentive Plan Design survey, 94% of companies have an STI plan in place.
+Most US companies have an STI plan in place, whether they are publicly traded or privately owned.
 Most annual incentive bonuses are paid in the form of cash; however, some companies choose stocks or other compensation options.

 Comparing incentive types

 Businesses can choose to reward their employees with a wide range of compensation vehicles.
-How do STI or annual bonus plans compare to other types of incentives, including commissions, spot bonuses, and long-term incentives?
+How do short-term incentives or annual bonus plans compare to other types of incentives, including commissions, spot bonuses, and long-term incentives?

 Short-term incentive (STI) |